PranabNandy/Linux-Kernel-Internals/1.LDD/joibsn.md

 ## VFS
 - It allows multiple number of underlying fs layer
+- All file system functionality uses the same interface
 - It allows file system funtionality to be loaded and unloaded in kernel at any time
     - Like if we are not using FAT fs driver, we can unload it during run time
     - It makes kernel to more memory efficient